-The preparatory course in mathematics is aimed at new students in the MINT courses and will take place this year from October 20, 2020 (Tuesday) to October 30, 2020 (Friday).
-In the first week there are uniform topics for all MINT courses, while the second week is individually designed according to course.
-This page describes the situation specifically from the point of view of computer science-related courses.
+The preparatory course in mathematics is aimed at new students in the MINT courses.
+For computer-science -related(!) courses it will take place this year from October 4th, 2021 (Monday) to October 15th, 2021 (Friday).
+The first week is specially designed for computer-science-related courses, while the second week will be about subjects common to all MINT courses.

 The aim of the course is to support entry into computer science-related courses.
-In order to achieve this goal, the main focus in the first week is on repeating basic mathematical content, while in the second week training in mathematical methods, such as creating proofs and dealing with formal expressions, is in the foreground.
+In order to achieve this goal, the main focus of the first week will be training in mathematical methods, such as creating proofs and dealing with formal expressions.
+The second week recapitulates basic mathematical concepts.

 The following areas are covered: